 Chips – a single 1-ounce bag of plain, salted potato chips has 155 calories, 11g of fat and 149mg of sodium and the average American eats 112 bags each year.
 Pita strips and hummus are a much better low-fat, low-sodium choice.

 In contrast, the 10 healthiest foods are salmon or other oily fish, walnuts or almonds, raspberries, fat-free milk, beans/legumes, oatmeal, olive oil, dark chocolate, avocados and red grapes.
 Each of these helps lower your blood pressure, improves blood vessel elasticity, thins the blood for better flow and keeps your cholesterol and blood sugar levels down.
 It’s also important to include vegetables and whole grains in your diet.

 Food choice is a critical factor in maintaining cardiovascular health.
-To learn more about how diet impacts your cardiovascular health, log on to vascularhealthclinics.org.
+To learn more about foods that impact cardiovascular health, log on to vascularhealthclinics.org.